- Studying in New Zealand

 Dr Karen Poutasi was appointed as Chief Executive in 2006.
 Previously she was the Director General of Health and has worked in senior management roles across the health sector.

 Karen is a medical graduate and her area of specialisation is public health.
 She holds both Otago and Harvard University management qualifications.

-Karen is the Chair of Basketball New Zealand, the New Zealand Committee for Harkness Fellowships, is a member of the Ian Axford Fellowships Board and a Director on the Board for the Network for Learning.
+Karen is the Chair of Basketball New Zealand and the New Zealand Committee for Harkness Fellowships, and is a Director on the Board for the Network for Learning.
 She received a CNZM for services to health in 2006.

 Daryn Bean - Deputy Chief Executive

 Daryn Bean joined NZQA in 2009 as Deputy Chief Executive Māori.
 He has extensive public sector experience at the interface of Māori development and brings high level relationship management skills, strategy and leadership development capabilities in the areas of education, international business and community development.